RockHong/vim-env/PluginHelps.md

-Vim's |'wildignore'| setting is used to determine which files should be excluded from listings
+Vim |'wildignore'| setting is used to determine which files should be excluded from listings
 :set wildignore+=*.o,*.obj,.git

-If you want to influence Command-T's file exclusion behavior without changing your global |'wildignore'| setting, you can use the |g:CommandTWildIgnore|
+If you want to influence file exclusion of Command-T behavior without changing your global |'wildignore'| setting, you can use the |g:CommandTWildIgnore|

 TIPS